MARTIMM/gnome-gtk3/docs/content-docs/reference/GObject/Object.md

   * Str $key; name of the key.

   * $data; data to associate with that key.
-Supported types are `Num`, `Int` and `Str`.
-All other types must be converted to a pointer using nativecast.
+Supported types are int*, uint*, num*, Pointer, Buf, Int, Num, Str, Bool and N-GObject.
+A raku widget object such as Gnome::Gdk3::Screen can also be given.
+The native object is retrieved from the raku widget and then stored as a N-GObject.
+Further is it important to note that Int, UInt, and Num is transformed to their 32 bit representations.

 ### Example 1